BV quantization of the Rozansky-Witten model

 Let $(\E,S)$ be a classical field theory on a space-time manifold $M$, for which the interaction part of the action functional $S$ is given by $I_{cl}$, and let $\{I[L]\}_{L>0}$ be a quantization.
 As explained in full generality in the work of Costello-Gwilliam \cite{Kevin-Owen}, both the classical and quantum observables of this field theory admit the structure of {\em factorization algebras} on $M$.
 We will investigate the observable theory of our Rozansky-Witten model in this section.

 In Section \ref{subsection:classical-observables}, we discuss the classical observables.
-In Section \ref{subsection:local-quantum-observables}, we will describe the local quantum observables supported on open subsets which are homeomorphic to handle bodies of all genera.
-In particular, we show that the cohomology of these observables is isomorphic to $\mathcal{H}_g[[\hbar]]$, where $\mathcal{H}_g$ is the Hilbert space associated to genus $g$ Riemann surfaces as conjectured by Rozansky and Witten in \cite{RW}.
+In Section \ref{subsection:local-quantum-observables}, we will describe the local quantum observables supported on open subsets which are homeomorphic to handle bodies.
+In particular, we show that the cohomology of quantum observables on a genus $g$ handle body is isomorphic to $\mathcal{H}_g[[\hbar]]$, where $\mathcal{H}_g$ is the Hilbert space associated to a genus $g$ Riemann surface as conjectured by Rozansky and Witten in \cite{RW}.
 In Section \ref{subsection:correlation-function}, we will look into the global quantum observables and define their correlation functions.
-We show that the correlation function of the constant observable $1$, i.e. the partition function of the model gives rise to the Rozansky-Witten invariants.
+We show that the partition function of the model, namely, the correlation function of the constant observable $1$, gives rise to the Rozansky-Witten invariants.